 You know, what role did he and his office play in all of this?

-Because look at what he's now done to the country twice because he lied for three years on Russia Russia.
+Because look at what he's now done to the country twice because he lied for three years on Russia-Russia.

-Everything Nunes put out was true and accurate and confirmed by the inspector general.
+The Nunes memo, everything Nunes put out was true and accurate and confirmed by the inspector general.

-He's lied spectacularly again and again and again, and at some point here, um, I would say that we need to know whether or not this guy in his office, the congenital liar in his office, coordinated with the whistleblower to create a case of impeachment against the president.
+And at some point here, I would say that we need to know whether or not this guy in his office, the congenital liar in his office, coordinated with the whistleblower to create a case of impeachment against the president.

 Not only distracted the country, he has created further division between Americans.

-I find Schiff to be a malevolent, dishonest figure.
+I find Schiff to be a malevolent, dishonest figure, and it goes on from there.

 You know, I have not asked you in a long time.

-I I need to take a minute.
+I need to take a minute.

-I know that your recovery has been long when you got shot in the ballfield that day.
+I know that your recovery has been long when you got shot in the ball field that day.

 How are you doing?